JAForbes/blog/posts/alternative-to-npm-scripts.md

 My suggestion may seem naive, or unrealistic, so before I go into the specifics I want to point out: Node is greatly inspired by unix.
 The unix philosophy informs tiny npm modules being composed to form larger systems.
 Node's native api takes naming conventions from unix like `fork`, `pipe`, `fs.stat`, `fs.unlink`, `process.stdout` and so on.
 Node's stream implementations though imperfect, seek to recreate unix pipes.
 Node has always embraced unix, Ryan Dahl in his original presentations frequently presented node in a unix context.
 Node event names like `SIGINT` are present on Windows.
 Even though Node works well on Windows, it is designed for and influenced by unix.
 Node on Windows is a series of adapters to allow Windows to mimic linux (with varying degrees of success).

 Node and npm tooling requires an understanding of the terminal.
-It is taken for granted now that frontend libraries use the terminal, whether its to run `ava`, `mocha`, `tape` and so on, or using `create-react-app` or  `ember-cli`. `browserify`'s entire tool chain is a series of unix pipe's.
+It is taken for granted now that frontend libraries use the terminal, whether it's to run `ava`, `mocha`, `tape` and so on, or using `create-react-app` or  `ember-cli`. `browserify`'s entire tool chain is a series of unix pipe's.
 Even when we try to avoid the terminal with tools like gulp we end up mimicking unix ideas (unix streams)  because we are creating tools in the image of node which begets unix.

 When we design libraries that try very hard to avoid unix conventions they are lambasted as complicated (webpack).